jlchafardet/hangman-nodejs/README.md

 - **Leaderboard**: Top scores are saved and displayed from `hangman-nodejs_score.json`.
 - **Visual Feedback**: Includes a simple ASCII art representation of the hangman that updates with each incorrect guess.
 - **High Score Details**: Stores detailed information for each high score, including player name, score, date_time, word guessed, game duration, and guesses.
+- **Replay Prompt**: Prompts the player to play again after the game ends, accepting "yes", "no", "y", and "n" as valid inputs.

 ## Future Enhancements